2026 · 05 · 19 · Tue

 What changed

-Partnered with Dell to deliver Codex in hybrid and on-prem environments, enabling enterprises to deploy the AI coding agent securely across data and workflows
+Partnered with Dell to deliver Codex in hybrid and on-prem environments, letting enterprises deploy the AI coding agent securely

 Why it matters